 - Community Engagement and Wellness Centre, including podiatry, physiotherapy and occupational therapy facilities and clinics

 Living on campus will feel just like home, except with your mates rather than your ‘rents, and we have accommodation options to suit your lifestyle and budget.

 You’ll get to meet students from a range of courses and there are loads of opportunities to connect with the community, so you can build your networks, broaden your horizons and give a little back.
 You’ll find our allied health students visiting the community centre and nursing students lending a hand at aged care centres.

 Check out Charles Sturt University in Albury-Wodonga

-To learn more about what it’s really like to live and study at Charles Sturt University in Albury-Wodonga, book a campus tour or get in touch with our team.
+To learn more about what it’s really like to live and study at Charles Sturt University in Albury-Wodonga, get in touch with our team.
 We’re looking forward to welcoming you to your new home soon!